MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

 1. Under **Azure services**, select **Storage accounts**.
 (If the **Storage accounts** option isn't visible on the main page, select **More services** to locate the option.)

-1. On the **Storage accounts** page, On the Storage accounts page, select the storage account where Terraform will store the state information.
+1. On the **Storage accounts** page, select the storage account to hold state information.

 1. On the **Storage account** page, in the left menu, in the **Security + networking** section, select **Access keys**.